Jongpil0911/Jongpil0911.github.io/_posts/study/cpp/2024-08-10-vscommunity.md

 The c/c++ need main function.
 If you don't use main fucntion, the code will be show the error like this.<br/>
 ![error](./Initialization/Screenshot%202024-08-10%20182703.png)<br/>
-When you finished the typing the code, we can push the key **F5** for *debug*.
+When you finish typing the code, we can push the key F5 to *debug*.
-After the debug, if code has not any error, we can see the command prompt.<br/>
+After the debug, if the code has no errors, we can see the command prompt.<br/>
 ![prompt](./Initialization/Screenshot%202024-08-10%20180130.png)<br/>
 Otherwise, if your code have any error.
 You can get the chance to debug or modifed your code like this.<br/>
 ![error](./Initialization/Screenshot%202024-08-10%20182703.png)<br/>
-The visual studio community 2022 is so kind.
+The Visual Studio Community 2022 is so kind.
-Therefore, the shown the errors as follow.
+Therefore, the following errors are shown.
-If you recongized these errors, you can easily fix the errors.<br/>
+If you recognized these errors, you can easily fix them.<br/>
 ![errorcode](./Initialization/Screenshot%202024-08-10%20183135.png)<br/>
 #### Thank you for read my post.